harmony-one/h/progress/rikako-hatoya.md

+2026-01-20 Tue: Implemented LP copy backtest with 1-block delay in /lp-backtest, created test output for copying 1 wallet and used copy-bot comparison script in /lp-returns to analyze difference between copy and target.
+Debugging slight issues with decimals and output structure.

 2026-01-19 Mon: MLK Holiday

 2026-01-18 Sun: Continue with top performer list.
 Running of timeline tool on list of all active wallets for batch comparison to get top performers.